-Before I worked within the port I had no inkling of what actually happen within it, only that in general terms, ships go in and offload then load.
-One of the first working memories I have is of the port is collecting bags of cement for a building job and before I knew it I started working there.

-When I started, I couldn't believe the sheer scale of operations and the size and variety of the plant equipment across the port.
+Before I worked within the port I had no only that in general terms, ships go in and memories I have is of the port is collecting bags of cement for a building job and before I knew it I started working there. and variety of the plant equipment across the port.
 I always thought Lorries were big until I joined LCT and started working with the Straddles!
-We never take it for granted though, even now when we talk about an empty container, we remind ourselves that it still weighs 4 tonnes!

-I find it fascinating how the port serves so many purposes from the flour mill that makes flour for our well known pizzas, or our cars coming in through Tilbury to so many other goods and products that we all use every single day.
+We never take it for granted though, even now when we talk about an empty container, we remind ourselves that it still weighs 4 tonnes! so many purposes from the flour mill that makes flour for our well known pizzas, or our cars coming in through Tilbury to so many other goods and products that we all use every single day.

-discovered 90% of our management team has come from the 'shop floor' which is great when your own leadership has done the role you have been in and walked in your shoes.
+I've recently discovered 90% of our management team has come from the 'shop floor' which is great when your own leadership has done the role you have been in and walked in your shoes.